ccipd/MRQy/README.md

 ### General packages:

-1. os, 2. argparse, 3. numpy, 4. datetime, 5. time, 6. matplotlib, 7. scipy, 8. itertools, 9. pandas, 10. warnings, and 11. skimage
+1. os, 2. argparse, 3. numpy, 4. datetime, 5. time, 6. matplotlib, 7. scipy, 8. itertools, 9. pandas, 10. warnings, and 11. skimage.

 ### Specific packages:

 Based on your input files format you may have to install one or more of the following packages:
 1. medpy (for _.mha_, _.nii_, and _.nii.gz_ files) and 2. pydicom (for _.dcm_ files).

-2. The t-SNE and UMAP plots work with the sklearn and umap (umap-learn) packeges respectively.
+In addition, the t-SNE and UMAP plots work with the sklearn and umap (umap-learn) packeges respectively.

 ## Running